isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 supported at the subnet, shared network, client class, and global levels.
 It must not be specified at the host-reservation level.
-When configuring the ``dhcp-server-identifier`` option at client-class level, the class must not set the ``only-if-required`` flag, because this class would not be evaluated before the server determines if the received DHCP message should be accepted for processing.
+When configuring the ``dhcp-server-identifier`` option at client-class level, the class must not set the ``only-in-additional-list`` flag, because this class would not be evaluated before the server determines if the received DHCP message should be accepted for processing.
 Such classes are evaluated after subnet selection.
-See :ref:`dhcp4-required-class` for details.
+See :ref:`dhcp4-additional-class` for details.

 The following example demonstrates how to override the server identifier for a subnet: